StabbyCutyou/instructor/README.md

  * string
  * rune
  * bool
- * Pointer types of the above are technically supported, you can't make literals of them yet - this is coming shortly
+ * Pointer types of the above are technically supported, but you can't make literals of them yet - this is coming shortly
+ * Additionally, you can define a "Custom Converter" for any type you want, so long as you can find a way to marshall it from string.
+  * In the example above, you could pass a "Flooper" to a method by using the following string
+  * `{"floops": 5}`
+  * See lexer_test.go for an example
 # License

 Apache v2 - See LICENSE